Student Internship Program

 Be able to work seven to ten hours per week on internship related activities, including weekly meetings and workshops.

 This is not a paid position and students will not receive academic credit.
 We partner with Career and Professional Development in their Cooperative Education & Internship Program.
 The internship will appear on your transcript with zero academic credit, and at no cost to students.
 Students will receive professional development trainings and will be able to build their resume with skills and experiences.
 The Office of Sustainability staff members can also offer letters of recommendation and references for job, internship, or graduate school applications for all interns who successfully complete the program.

-In-person interviews will take place during the first half of April.
-All applicants will be notified whether they've been accepted into the program by May 1.
-All students selected for the program are required to attend a mandatory meeting on Reading Day.
+Conference call interviews will take place in late March/early April.
+All applicants will be notified whether they've been accepted into the program by April 10.
+All students selected for the program are required to attend a mandatory orientation in May on Reading Day.

 All interns are expected to attend the orientation sessions held at the beginning of the fall and spring semesters.
 These day-long sessions provide interns the opportunity to get to know their fellow interns, learn how to work with one another, and plan for the year.
 Both orientations are generally scheduled on a Saturday.